sanskrit/raw_etexts_english/blogs/manasataramgini/2016-02-25_a-note-on-the-agrarian-management-in-hindavi-svarajya.md

 +++
-title = "A note on the agrarian management in Hindavixa0svarājya"
+title = "A note on the agrarian management in Hindavi svarājya"

 +++
 The great rājan, the founder of the last Hindu empire, can only be